-We use the following categories of cookies on our website:
+We use the following categories of cookies on our Site:

 • Targeting cookies or advertising cookies (legal basis: your prior consent - art.
 6 (1) (a) GDPR): These cookies collect information about your browsing habits in order to make advertising more relevant to you and your interests.
-They are also used to limit the number of times you see an advert as well as help measure the effectiveness of an advertising campaign.
+They are also used to limit the number of times you see an advert as well as help measuring the effectiveness of an advertising campaign.
 The cookies are usually placed by third party advertising networks.
-They remember the websites you visit and that information is shared with other parties such as advertisers.
+They remember the websites you visited and that information is shared with other parties such as advertisers.
 For example, we use third party companies to provide you with more personalised adverts when visiting other websites.